top of page

 Chantilly lace-trimmed one-tire cathedral veil

-• Quality is non-negotiable.
-Sensitive budget?
-Go for a raw-edge fingertip blusher veil.
-You cannot go wrong with it.
+• Quality is essential.
+If your budget is limited, consider a raw-edge fingertip blusher veil; you can’t go wrong with it.

-• Know your style, proportions, and dress details, and possibly your hairstyle, before choosing your veil.
+• Understand your style, proportions, and dress details before choosing a veil.

 Bride and groom embrace under arched frescoed ceiling.
 Soft light casts shadows on the wall, creating a serene, intimate atmosphere.